Mendele Mocher Sforim: Youth

-Mendele was born to a poor Lithuanian Jewish family in Kapyl in Minsk Governorate.
+Mendele was born to a poor Lithuanian Jewish family in Kapyl, Minsk Governorate, Russian Empire.
 His father, Chaim Moyshe Broyde, died shortly after Mendele's bar mitzvah.
 He studied in yeshiva in Slutsk and Vilna until he was 17; during this time he was a day-boarder under the system of Teg-essen, barely scraping by, and often hungry.

 Mendele traveled extensively around Belarus, Ukraine and Lithuania at the mercy of an abusive beggar named Avreml Khromoy (Russian for "Avreml the Lame"); Avreml would later become the source for the title character of Fishke der Krumer (Fishke the Lame).
 In 1854, Mendele settled in Kamianets-Podilskyi, where he got to know writer and poet Avrom Ber Gotlober, who helped him to understand secular culture, philosophy, literature, history, Russian and other languages.

 Early work

 Mendele's first article, "Letter on Education", appeared in 1857, in the first Hebrew newspaper, Hamagid; his mentor Gotlober submitted Mendele's school paper without Mendele's prior knowledge.
 In Berdichev, where he lived from 1858 to 1869, he began to publish fiction both in Hebrew and Yiddish.
 Having offended the local powers with his satire, he left Berdichev to train as a rabbi at the relatively theologically liberal, government-sponsored rabbinical school in Zhitomir, where he lived from 1869 to 1881, and became the head of the traditional school (Talmud Torah) in Odessa in 1881.
 He lived in Odessa until his death in 1917, except for two years spent in Geneva, where he fled the government-inspired pogroms following the failed revolution of 1905.